BrianHenryIE/bh-wp-autologin-urls/CONTRIBUTING.md

 # Start the playwright test runner UI and return to the Terminal (otherwise Terminal is unavailable until the application is exited).
 npx playwright test --ui &;

+We do this because 8889 is the port used for the tests instance which has the plugin zip installed, and 8888 is the port used for development work, so if the intent is to edit code as we re-run tests, we need to use the 8888 port.
-BASEURL=http://localhost:8890 npx playwright test --ui &;
+BASEURL=http://localhost:8889 npx playwright test --ui &;

 # Start browser and record Playwright steps
 npx playwright codegen -o tests/e2e-pw/example.spec.js